I would like to thank you for reading my blog. Your comments, publicly and privately, have kept me motivated during this down time. Let’s press on.

 The Greeks are famous for saying everything in moderation but I don’t think they had to fear a catheter.
 Drinking in moderation wasn’t working.
 The fear of a catheter was now my new source of motivation to HYDRATE!
 I thought about all the times I did long training rides and didn’t hydrate by the “one bottle and hour” rule.
 I often go on 6-8 hours rides and not pee once.
 I feel fine and finish my rides quite strong with surges and sprints towards the end.
 I feared that living in this chronically dehydrated state had now impacted my ability to pee on command.

 With renewed interest and now stress added on top, I began a more aggressive plan on hydrating.
+I had a new goal a new challenge!
 However, I still had reservations.
 What happens if I fill my bladder up and then still can’t urinate?
 Wouldn’t that be it’s own torment?
 Wouldn’t that be a more serious medical issue?

 Garden variety catheters

 A few more of my attempts to pee in the bottle had come to naught.
 I had stalled nurse Shannon long enough.
 She left the room and returned with a packet.
 She explained that this must be done because for some reason my body was not working properly.
-I was awake but my urinary system was still downstairs in the OR.
-Nurse Shannon and I were about to take our relationship to another level.
+I was awake on the 7th floor but my urinary system was still downstairs in the Operating Room.
+Nurse Shannon and I were about to take our relationship to the next level.

 Nurse Shannon returns she has consulted with the surgeon.
 She has to try again.
 The surgeon hypothesizes that the nurse has put too much lube and that some of it must have plugged the very small opening of the catheter tube.
 Wait, that was too much lube?
 Are you kidding?
 I tremble imagining what no lube would feel like.
 And then I’m horrified to hear that she will be putting that damn tube in me again.
-I tried to urinate on my own but I only have a dribble to show for my intense focus.
+I tried to urinate on my own but I only have a dribble to show for my intense focus – 350 ml seemed to this cyclist brain to be an interminable climb!

 Here we go again with the catheter sliding into me.
 In and out once she hits bottom and still no flow.
 She pulls the tube out and scraps everything.
 I’m really concerned now.
 She rushes off to call the surgeon.
 She returns arms akimbo and says if I don’t start flowing soon we will have to resort to more extreme measures.
 She smiles but I sense the urgency in her voice.
 I’m not sure what qualifies as extreme measures put that damn catheter up my !@#$ was pretty damn extreme lady!
 My refractory urinary system is putting me through hell!

 I am now determined to make this happen.
 Time and time again I attempt to urinate.
-Beads of sweat actually form on my forehead as I concentrate and push with all my might.
+Beads of sweat actually form on my brow as I concentrate and push with all my might.
 And then… a dribble.
 Then a trickle.
 And finally a stream.
 It had been 30+ hours since I had last urinated.
 Each time I had something I would call the nurse into the room.
-I was like the anxious student standing at the teacher’s desk waiting to have their paper graded.
+I was like the properly prepared student standing at the teacher’s desk waiting to have their Ace quality paper graded.
 I eventually had more than 350 ml for nurse Shannon- always an overachiever.
 But there I was each time a little more flow and each a little more proud of my urine in a bottle.
 Isn’t that just ridiculous?
-But this meant no more catheter evil woman!
-This straw colored liquid in the graduated vessel meant my freedom!
+But this meant no more catheter from the evil woman!
+Nurse Shannon wasn’t evil but that damn catheter… This straw colored liquid in the graduated vessel meant my freedom!

 Staples on my right hip